ska-telescope/ansible-playbooks/docs/src/kubespray/guide.rst

 .. todo::
     * Rewrite if we include *kubespray* as submodule.
     * Setting up AuthN/Z for your cluster.
-    * Network provider (in our example cluster we deploy using calico)
+    * Network plugin (in our example cluster we deploy using calico)
 	* SKA MVP cluster minimum machine requirements